amir-ben-shimol/cnb/README.md

 git cnb
 ```

-This will prompt you with a set of options to choose from (e.g., `feat`, `bugfix`, `chore`, etc.).
+This will prompt you with a set of options to choose from (e.g., `feat`, `fix`, `chore`, etc.).
 You'll also provide a short description that will be formatted into kebab-case.

 Example: